jameshunterbr/SerodiscordantDataBrazil/README.md

 # SerodiscordantDataBrazil
-Serodiscordant Data in the South of Brazil
+Efficient Identification of HIV Serodiscordant Couples by Existing HIV Testing Programs in South Brazil.